iml-it/appmonitor/public_html/server/tmp/readme.md

 ## Security ##

 The web access to `./tmp/` directory should be denied.
-This is tested with delivered check.
+This is tested with the delivered check of appmonitor server.

 ## Content in the directories ##